Selected Passages from Hungarian-Ottoman Wars

 1. Family traditions and the bodyguards of the king

-A word about the members of the king’s bodyguards: they were not just simple swordsmen but it was their job to contract mercenaries in times of war, on behalf of the king.
-Sometimes the bodyguards had their own men-at-arms, we will see that in the case of Vajk’s son in the 1430s.
-It is presumable that it was Vajk who introduced his son into the world of fencing.
-We do not know how many early fencing skills the child Hunyadi could learn from the Hungarian people around him: they had to know the ways of Hungarian fencing.
-We know that Vajk received Hunyad castle in Transylvania in 1409 which must have been a perfect place for the little Hunyadi János to get acquainted with the ways of soldiers.
-Let us not forget that he had a brother to practice with.
+We do not know how many early fencing skills the child Hunyadi could learn from the Hungarians around him: they had to know the ways of Hungarian fencing.
+We do know that in 1409 Vajk received the castle of Hunyad in Transylvania, which must have been a perfect place for the young Hunyadi János to learn the ways of soldiers.
+Let us not forget that he had a brother with whom he could practice.

 Hunyadi’s statue in Budapest